billlidc/Data-Structures/README.md

 #### 1. Random key values
 - `index = key % hashArray.length;`

-#### 2. Non-random key values
+#### 2. Non-Random key values

+Example: Car-part number

+- No guarantee random between 0 to 999-999-99-99-99-9-999
+    ```
+    033-400-03-94-05-0-535

+    - Digits 0-2: Supplier number (1 to 999, currently up to 70)
+    - Digits 3-5: Category code (100, 150, 200, 250, up to 850)
+    - Digits 6-7: Month of introduction (1 to 12)
+    - Digits 8-9: Year of introduction (00 to 99)
+    - Digits 10-11: Serial number (1 to 99, never exceeds 100)
+    - Digits 12: Toxic risk flag (0 or 1)
+    - Digits 13-15: Checksum (sum of the other fields)
+    ```

 - Generate a range of more random numbers
+    1. **Remove Non-Data**:
+        - Squeeze key values
+            - E.g. Category code should be squeezed to 0-15

-    1. **Remove Non-Data**: Remove or squeeze non-data values to optimize the use of actual data.
+        - Remove non-data values
+            - E.g. Checksum is derived and does not incorporate any new information

-    2. **Use All Data**: Incorporate all available data into the hashing process, avoiding truncation of key values.
+    2. **Use All Data**: Incorporate all available data, avoiding truncation of key values.

     3. **Use Prime Number for Modulo Base**: Select a prime number as the modulo base (hash table length), which prevents clustering of keys that are multiples of the base, promoting a more uniform distribution of hash values.

-    4. **Use Folding**: Divide keys into groups of digits and summing these groups, which enhances randomness and reduces the likelihood of collisions in the hash table.
+    4. **Use Folding**: Divide keys into groups of digits and summing up the groups, which enhances randomness and reduces collisions in the hash table.
+        - Example: SSN `123-45-6789`
+            - For table length is $1009$: Break into three groups of three digits: $123 + 456 + 789 = 1368 \% 1009 = 359$
+            - For table length is $101$: Break into three groups of three digits: $12 + 34 + 56 + 78 + 9 = 189 \% 101 = 88$

 [Back to Top](#)